thetake/.github/pull_request_template.md

 - [ ] I have evaluated the potential for this change to affect other systems
 - [ ] I have reviewed and/or re-run the tests outlined by the contributor
 - [ ] I have reviewed any new documentation
-- [ ] I have reviewed the monitoring plan and am confident that issues will be detected
+- [ ] I have reviewed the monitoring plan and am confident that any issues will be detected